How does the WNBA solve its sex toy problem? What to know about arrests and security

 “The decision to prosecute and show examples of how people are being handled is very important,” he said.
 “Without a doubt, I think it will make a difference.
 The application of it is important, and publicizing that is important.”

 There have not been any arrests made yet for the in Los Angeles and Chicago.
-In a statement to The Associated Press, the Sparks said they are “working with arena personnel to identify the individual responsible and ensure appropriate action is taken.”
+In a statement to the AP, the Sparks said they are “working with arena personnel to identify the individual responsible and ensure appropriate action is taken.”

 The WNBA has said that any spectators throwing objects onto the court will face a minimum one-year ban and prosecution from law enforcement.